onera/paradigm/doc/sphinx/source/developer_manual/mesh_adaptation/bibliography.rst

 - provide a score to prioritize cavities
 - extract area in which mesh adaptation will be done
 - cavity prison to avoid blocking cavity (limit cavity growth) or interleave swap operations like P. Caplan suggests
-- check background mesh is coherent with the volumic mesh
+- check background mesh is coherent with the volume mesh
 - multi-section background mesh
 - Hilbert partitioning
 - try not all groups on all procs